How To Use Sheet Metal Solidworks

 This isn’t some dry manual, though.
 I’m writing this for folks like you—engineers who live and breathe manufacturing, whether you’ve been at it for years or you’re just getting your hands dirty.
 We’re going to walk through how to use SOLIDWORKS for sheet metal, step by step, with plenty of real examples—like designing a robot base or a control box lid.
 I’ve pulled some tricks from academic journals and mixed in practical know-how to keep it grounded.
 By the time we’re done, you’ll be ready to tackle your next project with confidence.
 Let’s get rolling.

 Next up, decide on your material and thickness.
 This part’s important because it locks in your starting point.
-In the FeatureManager Design Tree—that panel on the left—right-click “Sheet Metal” once you’ve started a part, then hit “Edit Feature.”
-Say you’re working with 1.5 mm mild steel—punch that in, pick something like AISI 304 from the material list, and you’re set.
+In the FeatureManager Design Tree—that panel on the left—right-click “Sheet Metal” once you’ve started a part, then hit “Edit Feature” to adjust sheet metal properties in the property manager, including gauge tables for preset thickness and bend radius values.
+Say you’re working with 1.5 mm mild steel—punch that in, pick something like AISI 304 from the material list, or switch to aluminum sheet metal fabrication alloys if you need lighter parts, and you’re set.
 It’s not just for looks; this feeds into how bends and flat layouts work later.

 Think about a real job: maybe you’re making a bracket for a conveyor.
 You’d go with 2 mm aluminum—light but tough—set it here, and SOLIDWORKS takes it from there.
 Or picture a heat shield for an exhaust—0.8 mm stainless might do the trick.
+If you’re planning for production, you might even model with die casting service capabilities in mind so wall thicknesses, draft, and material choices line up with real tooling limits.
+Manufacturability should drive those early material and thickness choices.
 Getting this right upfront saves you from scrambling later when you’re exporting files for cutting.

 Here’s a tip I’ve learned the hard way: save these settings as a template.
 Go File > Save As > Part Template, call it “SheetMetal_GoTo” or whatever, and you won’t have to mess with it every time.
 It’s a little thing, but when you’re juggling deadlines, it’s gold.

 Alright, let’s make something.
-The Base Flange/Tab tool is where most sheet metal jobs start—it’s your foundation.
+The base flange feature is one of the main ways to create sheet metal parts, and the Base Flange/Tab tool is where most sheet metal jobs start—it’s your foundation.
+Other common workflows include Convert to Sheet Metal and Insert Bends, but this example starts with Base Flange.
 Fire up a new part, flip to the Sheet Metal tab, and click Base Flange/Tab.
 Sketch a rectangle on the Top Plane—maybe 200 mm by 100 mm for a tray bottom—then close out the sketch.
 In the box that pops up, set your thickness to 1.5 mm and hit the green check.
 Just like that, you’ve got a 3D slab of metal.

 It’s flat, though—not much of a tray yet.
 To build walls, grab the Edge Flange tool.
-Pick a long edge, and the settings window appears.
-Set the height to 50 mm—keep it at 90 degrees unless you’re feeling creative—and bam, you’ve got a wall.
+Pick a long edge, and the settings window appears, where the tool automatically handles bend radii and clearances.
+Set the height to 50 mm—keep it at 90 degrees unless you’re feeling creative—and set the bend radius, which is the internal radius of the bend.
 Do the other sides, and you’ve got a basic box.
 Want it to look more like real sheet metal?
 Tweak the “Flange Position” to “Material Inside” and add a 1 mm gap at the corners—mimics how bends don’t quite meet in the real world.

 Let’s tie this to something concrete.
 Say you’re building a lid for an electronics box—150 mm by 100 mm base, 30 mm flanges all around.
 That’s a cover that’ll sit tight over a circuit board.
 Or think bigger: a robot chassis, 300 mm by 200 mm with 50 mm sides, maybe a cutout for a motor.
 These are parts you’d see in a shop, and SOLIDWORKS keeps it simple.